Sally Ninham

 Sally Ninham is an Australian historian and a former national representative rower.
 As a lightweight rower she was a national champion and won a silver medal at the 1990 World Rowing Championships.

 Early life and education

 Ninham was born in 1969 in the United States and grew up in Cook, Australian Capital Territory with her three brothers.
 She attended Cook Primary School, Campbell High School and Hawker College.
+She is the fourth child of Professor Barry William Ninham.

-Ninham studied at the Australian National University and La Trobe University, in Germany at the University of Hamburg and she undertook some studies at the University of California Berkeley.
+Sally Ninham studied at the Australian National University and La Trobe University, in Germany at the University of Hamburg and she undertook some studies at the University of California Berkeley.
 She obtained a BA (Hons) and a PhD.